OGGM/oggm-edu/docs/simulator.rst

     - more accumulation leads to a thicker glacier and a larger downslope component of the gravitational force (see `Glacier slope`_ experiment)
     - this larger force causes a larger ice flux and further a larger ice velocity
     - the larger the ice velocity the faster ice is transported downwards and the faster the equilibrium is reached
-    - length and area are not much effected due to the unchanged **linear** Mass-Balance profile: no matter which gradient is selected the mass-balance at a certain height is only determined by the distance away from the ELA (e.g. the same amount of mass is accumulated 100 m above the ELA as there is mass ablated 100 m below the ELA, with a constant width)
+    - length and area are not much effected due to the unchanged **linear** Mass-Balance profile: no matter which gradient is selected the total ice gain/loss at a certain height is only determined by the distance away from the ELA (e.g. the same amount of mass is accumulated 100 m above the ELA as there is mass ablated 100 m below the ELA, with a constant width)
     - whereas the volume is increasing with a increasing Mass-Balance gradient due to a larger ice thickness

 AAR (Accumulation Area Ratio)